 On Digital WPI, you can also find the journal Organizational Aesthetics, institutional reports and publications, and more.

 For questions and to learn more, read our FAQ or contact us at email@example.com.

 Digital WPI showcases the scholarship of WPI students, with collections of theses and dissertations, interactive qualifying projects, and major qualifying projects.

-Digital WPI's Great Problems Seminar (GPS) collection includes GPS posters, also browsable by theme, and research and reports on the GPS program.
+Digital WPI's Great Problems Seminar (GPS) collection includes GPS posters, and research and reports on the GPS program.